-On May 22, 2020, we completed the sale of a 65 per cent equity interest in Coastal GasLink to KKR-Keats Pipeline Investors II (Canada) Ltd. (KKR) and a subsidiary of Alberta Investment Management Corporation (AIMCo) for net proceeds of \$656 million before post-closing adjustments resulting in a pre-tax gain of \$370 million (\$408 million after tax).
+On May 22, 2020, we completed the sale of a 65 per cent equity interest in Coastal GasLink for net proceeds of \$656 million before post-closing adjustments.
+A pre-tax gain of \$364 million (\$402 million after tax) was recorded in the nine months ended September 30, 2020.
 The after-tax gain includes the gain on sale, utilization of previously unrecognized tax loss benefits and the required remeasurement of our 35 per cent retained ownership to fair value including a derivative instrument used to hedge the interest rate risk on the credit facilities established to finance construction of the Coastal GasLink pipeline.
-As part of the transaction, we were contracted by Coastal GasLink Pipeline Limited Partnership to construct and operate the pipeline.
+Under the terms of the equity purchase agreement, the net proceeds included reimbursement of the 65 per cent equity share of the project costs paid to May 22, 2020.
+As part of the transaction, we were contracted by Coastal GasLink to construct and operate the pipeline.
+Effective this date, we also commenced recognizing development fees earned during the construction of the pipeline for management and financial services provided and began accounting for our remaining 35 per cent investment using equity accounting.

-On April 28, 2020, Coastal GasLink entered into secured long-term project financing credit facilities with total capacity of \$6.6 billion to fund the majority of the construction costs of the Coastal GasLink pipeline.
+In conjunction with the equity sale, Coastal GasLink entered into project-level credit facilities with a current total capacity of \$6.8 billion which will be used to fund the majority of the construction costs of the Coastal GasLink pipeline.
 Immediately preceding the equity sale, Coastal GasLink drew down \$1.6 billion on the facilities, of which approximately \$1.5 billion was paid to TC Energy.
-Future draws on these facilities will reduce partner contributions required to fund the project.
+Coastal GasLink has also entered into a subordinated demand revolving credit facility with TC Energy on commercial terms to provide additional short-term liquidity and funding flexibility to the project.
+At September 30, 2020, draws on this facility amounted to \$250 million and the facility was repaid in its entirety in October 2020.